 Piece of life

 I created my sourdough by following Eric Kayser’s recipe [famous french baker].
 His recipe is available on his website, in French and in English, so I will let you check that out by yourself.
 Just be aware that it takes several days to create a starter, but it is effortless.
-The only things you will need are water [room temperature], organic unbleached and rye flours, and a little honey [or maple syrup, or sugar].
-For those who are scared of maintaining a sourdough, well, don’t be.
-It only takes a few minutes every 2 – 3 days if your sourdough is kept at room temperature, or once a week or even every two weeks if it’s in the fridge.
+You will only need water [room temperature], organic unbleached and rye flours, and a little honey [or maple syrup, or sugar].
+For those who are scared of maintaining sourdough, don’t be.
+It only takes a few minutes every 2 – 3 days if your sourdough is kept at room temperature, once a week or even every two weeks if it’s in the fridge.
 The choice of preservation depends on how often you go baking.
 I bake one loaf per week [on average], and I keep my sourdough in the refrigerator.
 This prevents me from feeding it often and, therefore, having a huge quantity of it.

 Your starter will need to be activated several hours before making your bread.
 How long exactly?
 Well, this is where it gets a little tricky.
-If I did not encounter any difficulty in creating the sourdough, it took me a while to get familiar with it.
-I read books, blogs, tried several recipes, several methods [with or without kneading] … I always got good bread, but it was not what I wanted.
+If I did not encounter any difficulty creating the sourdough, it took me a while to get familiar with it.
+I read books and blogs and tried several recipes and methods [with or without kneading] … I always got good bread, but it was not what I wanted.
 What I understood is that each sourdough is different.
 One method that works for one might not work for another.
-There are many factors that influence the sourdough: the temperature, the type of flour, humidity, water… This summer, I really struggled because my preparation was always too liquid, and my bread was flat.
+Many factors influence the sourdough: the temperature, the type of flour, humidity, water… This summer, I struggled because my preparation was always too liquid, and my bread was flat.
 So I had to decrease the amount of water.
-Since the weather is colder, I no longer have this problem, my sourdough is firmer, and my preparation too, so I added water to my dough.
+Since the weather is colder, I no longer have this problem; my sourdough is firmer, and my preparation is too, so I added water to my dough.
 You will have to adapt to your sourdough and get to know it.

-My [easy] method for a sourdough bread like at the baker’s
+My [easy] method for sourdough bread, like at the baker’s

-After many tests [and failures], I finally found a method that works well for me, with a bread that looks straight out of the baker’s [or almost].
-I use a dutch oven and a no kneading method.
+After many tests [and failures], I finally found a method that works well for me: bread that looks straight out of the baker’s [or almost].
+I use a dutch oven and a no-kneading method.
 It is elementary but a little long: allow 24 hours before putting your loaf in the oven.
 It means you will have to plan.